 - WesKink: A group on campus to address all of your kink concerns.
 They are an open group that answers any and all questions about different kink lifestyles.

-- QueerWes: A Facebook group for all things queer at Wes (omg that sounds obvious lol)
+- QueerWes: A Facebook group for all things queer at Wes (if the title didn’t give it away.)

-Another thing to know: Wesleyan does, in fact, have gender neutral restrooms.
-There is at least one gender neutral bathroom in every building on campus.
+Another very important thing to know: Wesleyan does, in fact, have gender-neutral restrooms.
+There is at least one gender-neutral bathroom in every residential space and almost every building.
 That being said, they may not always be in the most convenient locations.
-Though we do make sure that everyone has a place they can be comfortable, the bathrooms may not always be the closest.
-For instance, when living in the dorms, you will vote as a floor to decide whether or not to keep the bathrooms gendered, or make them gender neutral.
-This may mean that you have to travel a floor or two in order to find a bathroom you feel comfortable using.
-Hopefully, this is something that will change with time, but oftentimes the frosh that come in and don’t feel quite comfortable will vote that the bathrooms remain gendered, so be aware.
+When living in the dorms, you will vote as a floor to decide whether or not to keep the bathrooms gendered or make them gender neutral.
+If they stay gendered, this may mean that you have to travel a floor or two in order to find a bathroom you feel comfortable using.
+Hopefully, as time goes on, people will be naturally accepting of all genders, and we don’t even have to bother to have this vote.

 I hope this information has helped to shed some light on what it’s like to be queer at Wesleyan, but this post definitely is not the be-all-end-all for the resources available to queer students so please feel free to email staff[at]wesleying[dot]org with anything you think should be added to this post.